learn more

 Output: QZ 2014/12

-The application determines the sensors – multi-sensor systems or computed tomography?
+The application determines the sensors – Multi-sensor systems or computed tomography?

-<p>There are many contact and non-contact sensors for measuring workpiece surfaces.
-The appropriate sensor is selected depending on the measuring task and the surface present.
+<p>A large number of contact and non-contact sensors are available for the measurement of workpiece surfaces.
+The appropriate sensor is selected depending on the measuring task and the surface in question.
 The greatest flexibility is achieved with different sensors in one machine.</p>

 File size: 1.56 MB